By Magdalena Rahn

 In warmer weather, guests often arrange parties there, enjoying lamb or pork spit-roasted in the courtyard while tasting the cellar’s wines.
 Up to 30 people can be accommodated in the inside dégustation areas, and up to 120 if the gathering takes place outside.
 And everything is very family-friendly.

-More information is available on Villa Vinifera’s informative, easy-to-maneuver trilingual website.
+More information on wine-tasting and party booking is available on Villa Vinifera’s informative, easy-to-maneuver trilingual website.

 The winery has five lines of wine: King’s Wine Red and King’s Wine White (fruit-forward New World-style single-varietal wines: cabernet sauvignon, mavrud, merlot; muscat, traminer, chardonnay), Barrel Fermented (more complex single varietal wines aged in barrels, made following Old World principles), Special Collection (Rosé From Mavrud, the La Cave blend of merlot and cabernet sauvignon, and the succulent Ice Wine made from mavrud) and the VIP Collection (private firms can have barrels of wine set aside for their own use).